haoliangyu/gtran-kml/README.md

   options:

+  - documentName - Specify the name of the full document.
+The Default value is **'My KML'**.

+  - documentDescription - Specify the description of the full document.
+The Default value is **'Converted from GeoJson by gtran-kml'**.

   - name - Specify the feature name using a geojson property.
 The Default value is **'name'**.

   - symbol - Specify feature Symbol.
 It accepts an symbol object or a function to return the symbol per feature.